-One of the best things you can do for your health at any age is to maintain your strength, balance and flexibility.
-This is because reflexes and coordination can slow with age, leading to more frequent trips and falls that can become dangerous.
+One of the best things you can do for your health at any age is to maintain your strength, balance, and flexibility.
+Reflexes and coordination can slow over time, leading to more frequent trips and falls that may result in serious injury.
 Older adults are especially at risk, as the natural aging process can result in a reduction in bone and muscle mass.
-A stumble that one could shrug off earlier in life could turn into an emergency room event.
+A stumble that one could shrug off earlier in life could turn into an emergency event.

 Luckily, there are ways to mitigate your risks.
-Read on to learn why balance is so important, and discover simple ways you can improve your own balance.
+Read on to learn why balance is so important for seniors and discover simple ways to improve your balance overall.

 Why is Balance Important for Older Adults?

-When you think about exercise and activity, things like walking, lifting weights or stretching might come to mind.
-And it turns out that balance is an essential component to being able to perform these activities successfully.
+When you think about exercise and activity, things like walking, lifting weights, or stretching might come to mind.
+Balance is an essential component for being able to perform these activities successfully, serving as a critical foundation for many activities of daily living for seniors.

 As we age, our balance may change due to a number of factors.
 This includes natural shifts in our depth perception, reductions in bone and muscle mass, and slowed reflexes.
-According to the Centers for Disease Control and Prevention, approximately 36 million falls are reported among older adults each year, with as many as 32,000 of them resulting in death.
-One in five falls also causes serious injury such as broken bones.
+According to the Centers for Disease Control and Prevention, approximately 14 million falls are reported among older adults each year, or about one in four seniors over 65.

 3 Benefits of Improving Balance

-Preventing injury isn’t the only reason for older adults to put an emphasis on improving balance.
+Preventing injury isn’t the only reason to incorporate senior balance exercises into your overall fitness routine.
 Here are three other benefits that you can achieve by becoming more balanced.

 Increased Strength